+0 Error (ERR)

+1 Notify (NTFY)

+2 TEI Status Request

+3 TEI Status Confirm

+4 TEI Status Indication

+5 TEI Query Request

-- Error (ERR) Notify (NTFY) TEI Status Request TEI Status Confirm TEI Status Indication 5 to 127 Reserved by the IETF - 128 to 255 Reserved for IETF-Defined MGMT extensions
+6 to 127 Reserved by the IETF

+128 to 255 Reserved for IETF-Defined MGMT extensions

-3.1.3 Reserved
+3.1.3.
+Reserved

-The Reserved field is 8-bits.
-It SHOULD be set to all '0's and ignored by the receiver.
+The Reserved field is $8 \ \text{bits.}$ It SHOULD be set to all '0's and ignored by the receiver.

-3.1.4 Message Length
+3.1.4.
+Message Length

-The Message length defines the length of the message in octets, including the Common header.
+The Message Length defines the length of the message in octets, including the Common Header.
+The Message Length MUST include parameter padding bytes, if any.